 - First, identify activities – conducted by the company or issuer, as well as those covered by financial products (e.g., projects, use of proceeds) – potentially aligned with the Green Taxonomy.
 Consider; too, which of its 6 environmental objective(s) they address.

 - For each activity, verify whether the company or issuer meets the relevant screening criteria – e.g. electricity generation below 100 gCO2e/kWh.

 - Ensure all DNSH criteria are met by the issuer.
 Investors using the Green Taxonomy will most likely use a due diligence-type process to review the performance of underlying investees.
 They may rely on the legal eligibility disclosures of these investees to that end.

 - Conduct due diligence to avoid any violation of the social minimum safeguards stipulated in the Taxonomy Regulation.

 - Calculate your investments’ alignment with the Green Taxonomy and prepare disclosures at investment product level.

-Time to change the game
+EU Green Taxonomy impact on business and investors: Time to change the game

 Globally, there has been increasing demand for corporate ESG disclosure.
 On top of climate-specific disclosures, the Task Force on Climate-related Financial Disclosures gained momentum in recent years.
 Indeed, investors are increasingly seeking better data – both more consistent and comparable.